marlongonzalezdev/innovationLab2019/README.md

   1. Install Node.js version 10.9.0 or later.
 To get Node.js, go to [nodejs.org](https://nodejs.org/en/).
   2. Open cmd withing UI project folder and run npm install.
-  3. Launch the server by using the CLI command ng serve, with the --open option.
+  3. Launch the server by using the CLI command ng serve, with the --open option. ng serve --open

 ### API Project
 The API is a dotnet core 2.2 web api inside *matching-learning-api* directory.